syncfusion-content/blazor-docs/blazor/pivot-table/grouping-bar.md

         data = ProductDetails.GetProductData().ToList();
         //Bind the data source collection here.
 Refer "Assigning sample data to the pivot table" section in getting started for more details.
     }

-    // Triggers when the UI action is completed. public void ActionComplete(PivotActionCompleteEventArgs<ProductDetails> args)
+    public void ActionComplete(PivotActionCompleteEventArgs<ProductDetails> args)
     {
         if(args.ActionName == "Field filtered" || args.ActionName == "Field sorted")
         {
-          // Triggers when the filter or sort action is completed.
+          // Triggers when the grouping bar UI actions such as sorting and filtering are completed.
         }
     }

 }
 ```
-### ActionFailure
+### OnActionFailure

 The event [OnActionFailure](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewEvents-1.html#Syncfusion_Blazor_PivotView_PivotViewEvents_1_OnActionFailure) triggers when the current UI action fails to achieve the desired result.
 It has the following parameters: